gotsysdba/oracle-ords-operator/docs/api.md

 Specifies the Secret with the dbUsername and dbPassword values for the connection.
-Replaces:

 <table>
     <thead>